Paul Allen: Early life

 Allen was born on January 21, 1953, in Seattle, Washington, to Kenneth Sam Allen (a librarian) and Edna Faye (née Gardner) Allen (a fourth-grade teacher).
 From 1965 to 1971 he attended Lakeside School, a private school in Seattle where he befriended Bill Gates, with whom he shared an enthusiasm for computers.
 They used Lakeside's Teletype terminals to develop their programming skills on several time-sharing computer systems.
 They also used the laboratory of the Computer Science Department of the University of Washington for personal research and computer programming until they were banned in 1971 for abusing their privileges.

 Gates and Allen joined with Ric Weiland and Gates' childhood best friend and first collaborator, Kent Evans, to form the Lakeside Programming Club and find bugs in Computer Center Corporation's software, in exchange for extra computer time.
-In 1972, after Evans' sudden death due to a mountain climbing accident, Gates turned to Allen for help finishing an automated class scheduling system for Lakeside.
+In 1972, after Evans' sudden death in a mountain climbing accident, Gates turned to Allen for help finishing an automated class scheduling system for Lakeside.
 They then formed Traf-O-Data to make traffic counters based on the Intel 8008 processor.
 According to Allen, he and Gates would go dumpster diving during their teenage years for computer program code.

 Allen achieved a perfect SAT score of 1600 and went to Washington State University, where he joined the Phi Kappa Theta fraternity.
 He dropped out of college after two years to work as a programmer for Honeywell in Boston near Harvard University where Gates was enrolled.
-Allen convinced Gates to drop out of Harvard in order to found Microsoft.
+Allen convinced Gates to drop out of Harvard in order to focus on Microsoft.